The Limitations of Lighthouse

 The best way to know which pages are slow is to monitor your actual users’ performance.
 It’s easy to do this with a website performance monitoring service like Request Metrics.
 Request Metrics monitors the page performance of your live production users in real time.
 It tells you which pages are slow for actual users.

-Once you know a page is slow, Lighthouse is a great tool for investigating pages with known performance issues.
+Once you know a page is slow from real user data, Lighthouse becomes a great tool for investigating and understanding why that page has performance issues.